 Historical Context of Jungian Cows

-‘Jungian Cows’ by Penelope Shuttle mainly talks about the Swiss tradition of milking cows humorously.
-The following poems are similar to the themes used in Shuttle’s poem.
+Penelope Shuttle mainly talks about the Swiss tradition of milking cows humorously in her poem, ‘Jungian Cows’.
+The following poems are similar to the themes used in this poem.

 - The Cow by Ogden Nash – In this poem, Ogden Nash describes a cow with interesting language.

-- Muliebrity by Sujata Bhatt – Sujata Bhatt presents a simple story of a young girl and the cows in this poem.
+- Muliebrity by Sujata Bhatt – The poet presents a simple story of a young girl and the cows in this poem.

-- Pied Beauty by Gerard Manley Hopkins – There is a metaphorical reference to the cows in this poem by Gerard Manley Hopkins.
+- Pied Beauty by Gerard Manley Hopkins – There is a metaphorical reference to the cows in this poem by Hopkins.